Tuesday, June 12, 2012

 The Queen of Bhutan

-We are lucky to be born in the country called the ‘Shangri-la,’ and luckier to be headed by handsome and beautiful mind, King Jigme Khesar Namgyel Wangchuck.
-The King’s marriage with Jetsun Pema is adorned to the country.
-It is indeed an adornment and momentous amalgamation of true harmony and time destined.
-The King Jigme Khesar Namgyel Wangchuck and Jetsun Pema married on 13 October 2011, at Punakha Dzong.
+We are lucky to be born in a country called "Shangri-La," and even luckier to be led by a king with a handsome and beautiful mind—His Majesty King Jigme Khesar Namgyel Wangchuck.
+The King's marriage to Jetsun Pema is an adornment to the country.
+It is indeed a momentous union of true harmony, destined by time.
+The King and Queen married on 13 October 2011 at Punakha Dzong.

-Jetsun Pema was born in Thimphu on 4 June 1990, Thimphu.
-Bhutanese multitude adored a simple and calm manner Jetsun.
-She listens to common people’s sufferings, problems, and supports them.
-She is an ideal queen, a mother of Bhutan, an advisor, and a guide.
-With her great love and affection, she guides Bhutan to the realms of modernity without sacrificing our great tradition.
-She thinks and acts of life, life in a society-a simple society.
-The queen visits with His Majesty to many parts of Bhutan mingling with her subjects and thais shows her graces and caring attitudes to our citizens.
-This love and care for every individual Bhutanese make us feel safe, happy, and comfortable.
+Queen Jetsun Pema was born in Thimphu on 4 June 1990.
+The Bhutanese people adore her simple and calm manner.
+She listens to the sufferings and problems of ordinary people and supports them.
+She is an ideal queen—a mother of Bhutan, an advisor, and a guide.
+With her great love and affection, she guides Bhutan toward modernity without sacrificing our great traditions.
+She thinks and acts on life as it is lived in a simple society.
+The Queen travels with His Majesty to many parts of Bhutan, mingling with her subjects, and this shows her grace and caring attitude toward our citizens.
+This love and care for every individual Bhutanese makes us feel safe, happy, and comfortable.

-It was a great day when you were born, and as we celebrate your birthday, we also celebrate the anniversary of you arriving in the world and making it a better, happier place for us.
-The Fourth of July is a great day to keep alive.
+It was a great day when you were born.
+As we celebrate your birthday, we also celebrate the anniversary of your arrival in this world—and how you made it a better, happier place for us.
+The fourth of July is a great day to keep alive.
 Let the golden rays of the sun and moon reach you with wishes of success, happiness, and prosperity.
 Happy Birthday.

-And thank you for having a birthday and giving us a reason to thank you.
-Thank you for being a wonderful person and inspiration all along and all time.
+And thank you for having a birthday, and for giving us a reason to thank you.
+Thank you for being a wonderful person and an inspiration all along, all the time.

-Their Majesties met the Earthquake victims in Eastern Bhutan and Ha, the fire victims in Bumthang and the windstorms in Trashigang and Pemagatshel the problems of yesteryears.
-People were given what they need in life, and brought back to everything to normal.
+Their Majesties met the earthquake victims in Eastern Bhutan and Haa, the fire victims in Bumthang, and the windstorm victims in Trashigang and Pemagatshel—the problems of yesteryears.
+The people were given what they needed in life and brought back to normalcy.
 Thank you for these.

 Long may our land be bright.
-Long may we have a celebration in prosperity and jubilation leading towards common destination: Gross National Happiness?
-We stand up strong and stable without any hesitation because we live under a king and queen, who are very friendly and helpful; with the jewels of our country.
-Thank You for these.
+Long may we celebrate in prosperity and jubilation, leading toward a common destination: Gross National Happiness.
+We stand strong and stable without any hesitation because we live under a King and Queen who are very friendly and helpful—the jewels of our country.
+Thank you for these.

-The sincere, constructive, and assiduous perseverance king and queen with their good personality is going to play a role with his vigor equivalent elected prime minister, and we hope to see Bhutan reaching heroically unimaginably, as one of the best countries in the world.
+The sincere, constructive, and assiduous King and Queen, with their good personalities, will play a role alongside an equally energetic elected Prime Minister.
+We hope to see Bhutan rise heroically and unimaginably as one of the best countries in the world.

-And these are the hopes of people and the royal couple.
+These are the hopes of the people and the royal couple.

 Friday, June 1, 2012